7th August 2020

 - have been continuously employed up until at least 31 January 2021.

 Employers will be able to claim the bonus from February 2021 once accurate payroll Real Time Information (RTI) data to 31 January has been received.
-More information about this scheme will be available by 31 July and full guidance will be published in the autumn.
+More information about this scheme will be published by the end of September.

 Self-employment Income Support Scheme

 The scheme has been extended.
 If you were eligible for the first grant and can confirm to HMRC that your business has been adversely affected on or after 14 July 2020, you’ll be able to make a claim for a second and final grant from 17 August 2020.